 Yukio Keuchi: There's no place else to go and pretty soon we'll all be dead, so forget it!
 Enjoy yourself!
 Let's sing and dance while we can!
 Come on, blow your mind!

-- Crazy creditsIn AIP's American version of the film, the entire cast is mysteriously uncredited.
+- Crazy creditsIn the AIP version of this film, its entire cast is mysteriously uncredited.

-- Alternate versionsThere are two distinct versions of American International's "Godzilla vs. The Smog Monster."
-The first, presumably the original 35mm theatrical version, features an English language cartoon sequence (reworked from a similar Japanese one in the original film).
-A similar insert replaces a shot of a newsreader with an English language map of Fuji.
-Furthermore, AIP removed all Japanese text from the scenes of various "science lessons" given by Dr. Yano.
-This is the version released on video and Laserdisc by Orion Home Video in 1989.
-The second version has none of these unique shots.
-The Hedorah cartoon and newsreader shot are unchanged from the Japanese version and Dr. Yano's science lessons feature onscreen Japanese text.
-This version seems to have been the standard 16mm release for television and can be seen in unlicensed copies of the film such as the 1990 Simitar VHS release and the Canadian DVD release by Digital Disc.
+- Alternate versionsThere are two distinct versions of the American International Pictures version of this film, which is titled "Godzilla vs. the Smog Monster."
+The first version, presumably the original 35mm theatrical version, features an English language cartoon sequence (reworked from a similar Japanese language one in the Japanese version).
+A similar insert replaces a shot of a newsreader with an English language map of Fuji City.
+In addition, AIP removed all of the Japanese text from the scenes of various "science lessons" given by Dr. Yano.
+This is the version that was released on VHS and LaserDisc by Orion Home Video in 1989.
+The second version, however, has none of these unique shots.
+The Hedorah cartoon and newsreader scene are unchanged from the Japanese version and Dr. Yano's science lessons feature onscreen Japanese text.
+This version seems to have been the standard 16mm release for television distribution and can be seen mostly in unlicensed home video releases of the film, such as the 1990 Simitar VHS release from the U.S. and the Digital Disc DVD release from Canada.

 - ConnectionsEdited into Godzilla vs. Gigan (1972)